davidagler/howtowritephilosophy/templates/pip/pip_template.md

 # Paper Title: PIP

 ## Section 1.
-Introduction

-In this paper, I will explain X. In Section 2, I will first quote a passage from Resource Y. After quoting this passage, I will explain the passage and provide an illustration.
-In section 3, I will take a stance on this claim.

-## Section 2.
 Passage, Explanation, and Example

 In this section, I will interpret the following passage of text: